Epilepsy Treatment for Women

 - Safety and care of newborns and children

-We monitor our patients closely and have a collaborative approach with the obstetrics and gynecology (OB/GYN) department at University of Maryland and can also work with your OB/GYN if you see one outside of our system.
+We monitor our patients closely.
+We take a collaborative approach with the obstetrics and gynecology (OB/GYN) department at University of Maryland and your OB/GYN if you see one outside of our system.
 We also offer counseling on folate supplementation, newborn care, breastfeeding and postpartum depression.

 Make an Appointment